Fire (Kasabian song): Chart performance

 Following its release in June 2009, "Fire" managed to peak at number three on the UK Singles Chart and number one on the Scottish Singles Chart, making it Kasabian's most successful song to date in both countries.
 The song also managed to enter the Australian ARIA Singles Chart at number 44 before moving up to a new peak of number 41 the following week.
 In Ireland, the song peaked at number 31, and in Belgium, the song was a moderate success, charting on the Ultratip charts in Flanders and Wallonia.

 Music video

-The video for "Fire" is available to view on the band's website, and is also available for purchase on iTunes.
-It was directed by British director W.I.Z. and portrays a bank robbery gone wrong, with guitars taking the place of firearms.
-Near the end of this video, when Sergio Pizzorno throws the stolen goods against the wall, the viewer can see that what they have stolen is actually sheets of music.
+The video for "Fire" was directed by British director W.I.Z. and portrays a bank robbery gone wrong, with guitars taking the place of firearms.
+Near the end of the video, when Sergio Pizzorno throws the stolen goods against the wall, the viewer can see that what they have stolen is actually sheets of music.
 The video is very similar to Judas Priest's "Breaking the Law".

 The music video was filmed on location Cape Town, South Africa.